Spaas geschiedenis - wieken

 Export

-The company celebrates its 100th anniversary and employs about 60 people.
-Unfortunately, a year later, a fire breaks out that partially reduces the factory to ashes.
-Despite this, 4 years later the Belgian company achieves another milestone: exporting to the Dutch, German and French markets.
+The company celebrates its 100th anniversary and has around 60 employees.
+Unfortunately, a year later, a fire breaks out and partially destroys the factory.
+Despite this, the Belgian company reaches a new milestone four years later: exporting to the Dutch, German and French markets.

 kantoor Hamont Spaas